Common Signs of Rodent Infestations

 Urban Rodent Control Strategies

 Effective rodent control in urban areas involves a combination of sanitation, exclusion, and population management.
-Essential steps include maintaining clean public spaces, securing trash bins, and sealing entry points in buildings.
+Essential steps include maintaining clean public spaces, securing trash bins, and sealing building entry points.
 Additionally, public awareness campaigns and community involvement can enhance the effectiveness of control measures.
 Urban rodent control often requires collaboration between residents, businesses, and local authorities.

 Rodents in Rural and Agricultural Settings